 Anonymous Users

-Anonymous users are counted towards your Monthly Active Users usage.
-You should take your account’s MAU limit into consideration before applying this method.
+Anonymous users count towards your Monthly Active Users usage.
+Consider your MAU limits before using this API.

 Triggers a specific experience programmatically using it’s ID.
 This API allows you to manually initiate an experience within your application.